MichaelCurrin/llm-commit-msg/docs/about.md

 - **Configuration**: Environment-based configuration for API keys, hosts, and model names
 - **Documentation**: Comprehensive usage guides, installation instructions, and configuration documentation
 - **Performance**: Handle large file changes efficiently with appropriate diff strategies

+## What about running as an IDE extension?

+If you prefer this LLM logic as an _extension_ in an IDE like VS Code instead of as a CLI, you can search the extensions marketplace for extensions that generate commit messages.
+There are many there, but they tend to require a ChatGPT secret token and paid subscription and the extensions won't necessarily work with a local LLM or ChatGPT alternatives.

+This tool could also be written so there is an installable binary made with Go or as a Node app and then a VS Code extension to trigger that, but it's not worth the effort yet.